Jump to content

 });

 The library is written in strict TypeScript.
-Type declarations are dist/types/index.d.ts , so that users who tsc or vite receive full IntelliSense without an additional @types package.
+Type declarations are applied dist/types/index.d.ts , so that users who tsc or vite receive full IntelliSense without any additional @types package.

 Quick Start